peakyragnar/hx/documentation/how-full-system-works.md

 ### Deployment Workflow
 1. Changes land on `full-feature` (includes Dockerfile, uv.lock, API/UI updates).
 2. Render builds the Docker image and health-checks `/healthz` before routing traffic.
-3. Vercel builds the `ui/` directory and publishes to `heretix.ai`.
+3. Render rebuilds the static site from `ui/` and publishes to `heretix.ai`/`www.heretix.ai`.
 4. After verification, merge `full-feature` → `main` to sync the default branch.

 ---

 ## 5. Summary
 - SQLite remains the research/store for CLI experiments; Neon Postgres is the authoritative production database for users, runs, and ledgers.
-- Render hosts the FastAPI service (CORS-enabled, Stripe-integrated) while Vercel serves the static UI that calls the API.
+- Render hosts both the FastAPI service (CORS-enabled, Stripe-integrated) and the static UI that calls the API.
-- DNS (`heretix.ai`, `api.heretix.ai`), Stripe Checkout, and webhooks glue the experience together so subscription plans automatically align with usage limits.
+- DNS (`heretix.ai`, `www.heretix.ai`, `api.heretix.ai`), Stripe Checkout, and webhooks glue the experience together so subscription plans automatically align with usage limits.